 Student Resources: Asking your students to register for a Writing Center account early in the semester encourages them to seek immediate writing assistance.
-At the end of their WC tutoring appointment, they can request that a tutor session report be sent to their instructor, thus informing you of their visit.
+At the end of their WC tutoring appointment, they can request that a tutor session report from their instructor, thus informing you of their visit.

 Note: The Loyola OWL can be a helpful resource to you in answering your students' essay and other professional writing questions and providing ESL support.

-Classroom Visits: Contact Assistant Director John Hawkins at firstname.lastname@example.org to set up a Writing Center presentation.
-A writing tutor can visit your classroom to introduce WC services to your students in a brief presentation that usually takes 10-15 mins.
+Classroom Visits: Contact Assistant Director Aleks Galus at email@example.com to set up a Writing Center presentation.
+A writing tutor can visit your classroom to introduce WC services to your students in a brief presentation that usually takes 10-15 minutes.

-Classroom Workshops: Contact Assistant Director John Hawkins at email@example.com to schedule a writing workshop for your students.
+Classroom Workshops: Contact Associate Director Mary Lutze at firstname.lastname@example.org to schedule a writing workshop for your students.
 We will tailor the session to meet your needs within a time frame of 20 minutes to an entire class period depending on your specifications.
 Popular topics range from presentations on a particular citation style, to how to plan, structure, or write an essay, to how to create a career portfolio, etc.